Event Center¶

 df_alert_policy_ids |

-Alert policy IDs (list) |
+Alert strategy IDs (list) |

 df_alert_policy_names |

-Alert policy names (list) |
+Alert strategy names (list) |

 df_matched_alert_policy_rules |

-Alert policy names and all matched rule names (list) |
+Alert strategy names and all matching rule names (list) |

 df_channels |

-List of incident channels associated with the event |
+List of incident channels to which the event belongs |

 df_at_accounts |

-@account information |
+@ account information |

 df_at_accounts_nodata |